Pasonanca Natural Park: Description

 The Pasonanca Natural Park covers an area of 12107 ha and a buffer zone of 5307 ha in the southern end of the Zamboanga Cordillera mountain range that runs north to south serving as the backbone for the peninsula of Zamboanga.
 It is contained within the local government areas of Pasonanca, Lunzuran, Lumayang Cacao, Lapacan, Lamisan, Bungiao, La Paz, Balurno and Dulian in Zamboanga City and parts of the municipality of Sibuco in Zamboanga del Norte.
 Mount Pulong Bato is a prominent peak located within the park rising to 360 m.
 It is crossed by Tumaga River and its tributaries which serve the bulk of the water supply for the Zamboanga City Water District through a diversion dam.
 The park also contains several rock formations, springs and waterfalls including the Dulian Falls.

 The park is composed of 60% old growth and secondary growth forests with the remaining areas devoted to agricultural lands, coconut plantations, and built up areas.
 It has a rolling terrain with moderate to steep slopes.
 Facilities within the park include a clonal nursery, four outposts, an information center and a wildlife rescue center.
 There are also a few resorts, a hotel, cottages and restaurants near the park's entrance in Pasonanca.

 The park is located just 10 km north of the Zamboanga City Proper.
 It is easily accessible from the Zamboanga International Airport via the Pasonanca–Santa Maria Road.

 Wildlife

 The Pasonanca Natural Park provides a habitat to many threatened and restricted-range species of the Mindanao and Eastern Visayas Endemic Bird Area including the Zamboanga bulbul, Mindanao bleeding-heart, Philippine kingfisher, Philippine leafbird and little slaty flycatcher.

 It also supports the Philippine eagle, Mindanao broadbill, azure-breasted pitta, celestial monarch, southern silvery kingfisher, blue-capped kingfisher, spotted imperial pigeon, giant scops owl, Japanese night heron, Chinese egret, rufous-lored kingfisher, Philippine dwarf kingfisher and Philippine cockatoo.

+It is home to several unique reptile species, including the endemic lizard Eutropis alcalai, known only from specimens collected within its boundaries.
+Additionally, the park is the sole known location for the two adult specimens of the Zamboanga false gecko.
+The holotype of Cyrtodactylus jambangan was also discovered here, with this gecko species observed to be common in the park's pristine, low-elevation gallery forests.
+Other endemic reptiles found in the park include the Mindanao keelback and the Philippine small-disked frog.

+The park also hosts endemic flora such as Sonerila mapelo (described in 2022, one of only three Sonerila species in the country) and Amomum zamboangense (described in 2025, one of only two Amomum species in the country), both first identified from specimens collected within the park itself.

+It contains at least 18 Philippine endemic trees including the white lauan, katmon, antipolo, balakat, Celtis luzonica, Hopea acuminata, and Myristica philippensis.